k8ssandra/k8ssandra/docs/content/en/tasks/backup-restore/_index.md

 Medusa has two settings to control the retention of backups: `max_backup_age` and `max_backup_count`.
 These settings are used by the `medusa purge` operation to determine which backups to delete.
-In order to trigger a purge, a `MedusaTask` custom resource should be created in the namespace where K8ssandra was deployed, with the `purge` operation:
+In order to trigger a purge, a `MedusaTask` custom resource should be created in the same Kubernetes cluster and namespace where the referenced `CassandraDatacenter` was created, using the `purge` operation:

 ```yaml
 apiVersion: medusa.k8ssandra.io/v1alpha1